Paleo Asian Salmon Fishcakes (GF)

 Paleo Asian Salmon Fishcakes made with baked salmon, almond flour, eggs, and a delicious homemade asian sauce.
 Gluten-free, grain-free, dairy-free.

 I am obsessed with these Paleo Asian Salmon Fishcakes.
 They have the most delicious flavoring thanks to a homemade asian sauce made of pencil onions, garlic, coconut aminos, maple syrup, and orange juice.

 They’ve also got a great fresh texture, and are a wonderful source of protein and omega 3 fatty acids.
-Healthy, filling, and delicious… it’s hard to beat that!
+Looking for other healthy salmon recipes?
+Try my turmeric salmon.

 This is another recipe that I updated.
 It’s based off of one that I made a few years ago, but I had terrible blurry photos.

 In the process of redoing the post, I decided to tweak the recipe and WOW, it’s so much better than I could have imagined.